-TO ENQUIRE ABOUT TAKING THE COURSE PLEASE EMAIL [email protected]
+TO ENQUIRE ABOUT TAKING THE COURE PLEASE COMPLETE THIS FORM

-The course has been taken by over 120 mediators in 12 countries and has been updated regularly with the latest being in November 2020.
+The course has been taken by over 120 mediators in 12 countries and now updated in 2016 with additional facilities and guest experts.

 In 2016 Lord Justice Briggs published his Final Report into the structure of the UK court system, which supports the proposals in the Report of the Civil Justice Council's ODR Advisory Group (of which your lead tutor, Graham Ross, is a member and co-author of the Report) recommending the setting up of 'HM Online Court'.
 The Court and Tribunals Service is already working on development of this online justice addition to the court system.
 Not only will such an online court make use of online technology but it will include within the court system all forms of Alternative Dispute Resolution (mediation, arbitration, adjudication etc) so that the word 'Alternative' then becomes redundant or, more accurately, replaced by 'Appropriate'.
 Moreover, Lord Justice Brigg's vision is for the HM Online court to be largely lawyer free